hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 that.

 You did well, better than I expected.
 And yes, it was worth it, all the blood and tears.
-Your loved ones left behind, their names echoing in your head right now, and everything your ever cared.
+Your loved ones left behind, their names echoing in the Tower right now, and everything your ever cared.

 All this sacrifice, your existence, was used to construct this tower.
 Every door you have opened in your life, has been inside this place.
 It will withstand the eons of time, and your story will prevail in it's murals, and in other worlds too, Roland.

 The Crimson king takes a moment, a deep breath and continues.